Raymond James Maintains Waste Management (WM) Outperform Recommendation

 What is the Fund Sentiment?

-There are 2570 funds or institutions reporting positions in Waste Management.
-This is an increase of 2 owner(s) or 0.08% in the last quarter.
-Average portfolio weight of all funds dedicated to WM is 0.41%, a decrease of 10.28%.
-Total shares owned by institutions decreased in the last three months by 0.24% to 359,612K shares.
-The put/call ratio of WM is 0.64, indicating a bullish outlook.
+There are 2566 funds or institutions reporting positions in Waste Management.
+This is a decrease of 4 owner(s) or 0.16% in the last quarter.
+Average portfolio weight of all funds dedicated to WM is 0.41%, a decrease of 13.36%.
+Total shares owned by institutions decreased in the last three months by 0.43% to 359,353K shares.
+The put/call ratio of WM is 1.00, indicating a bearish outlook.

 What are Other Shareholders Doing?